tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 ## CONCLUSION AND KEY LEARNING
 I felt that React, as my first framework, definitely had a steep learning curve in order to get to grips with the general concept and being able to start applying the basic elements of the framework efficiently.
 However I am definitely much more comfortable using React now and I am very excited to implement it in many more projects and grow my React knowledge.
-I also feel that now I have learnt the basics of one framework, other frameworks will come a lot easier and so I'd love to try different frameworks in future projects too.
+I also feel that now I have learnt the basics of one framework, other frameworks will become a lot easier and so I'd love to try different frameworks in future projects too.

 This was also a great project to get to grips with APIs and understand their use in software development.
 It was particularly interesting reading through the documentation of the different APIs when looking for one to use as it was a good way to see how different people set up their data structures and endpoints.

-Working with Tom was the first substantial bit of pair coding that I have done and I think we worked very well over the 2 days complimenting each others strengths and weaknesses.
+Working with Tom was the first substantial bit of pair-coding that I have done and I think we worked very well over the 2 days complimenting each other's strengths and weaknesses and building on each other's ideas.

 ## FUTURE IMPROVEMENTS
 As this project is more focused on design, it would be great to implement more finess to the site.
 For example to add animation on the hover effect of the meme cards or when you randomise the memes they shrink into nothing and grow back as new memes.